 As mentioned above, potassium has a symbiotic relationship with sodium.
 Simply put, sodium brings blood pressure up, while potassium brings it down.
 The key is striking the right balance, enabling you to maintain healthy blood pressure within normal limits.

 A lot of us struggle with maintaining healthy blood pressure.
-Some reasons for this may include the fact that processed foods, which remove potassium, are more widely consumed than they once were, and the fact that people are eating fewer fruits and vegetables.
+Some reasons may include the fact that processed foods, which remove potassium, are more widely consumed than they once were.
+Then, of course, there’s the fact that people are eating fewer fruits and vegetables today than they did in the past.
 We all know how challenging it can be to get the food you need.
 In the midst of our busy lives, we may reach for the simplest food option, processed or not.
 But studies show that increasing your potassium intake can lead to healthier, more balanced blood pressure levels.
 Other studies show that having a potassium-rich diet can help you maintain healthy blood pressure and eating fruits and veggies may be the best way to boost potassium levels.
 Another study of 1,285 participants aged 25-64 found that people who consumed the most potassium had reduced blood pressure compared to those who consumed the least.
 If maintaining healthy blood pressure is a goal of yours, adjusting your potassium intake could be a good place to start.
-In general, the most effective way of increasing your potassium intake is through diet.
+In general, the most effective way to increase your potassium intake is through diet.
 Consult with a medical professional about what’s right for you.

 Cardiovascular health is vitally important for your quality of life and longevity.
 Several medically reviewed studies have found that a potassium-rich diet can support heart health.
 Moreover, an analysis of 33 studies comprising 128,644 participants found the same thing: people who consumed more potassium had stronger cardiovascular health than those who ate less potassium.